SedWilliams/MathFunctionVisualizer/README.md

 ## TO:DO
   * ~~create docs for mvp~~
+  * ~~update docs~~
   * Standardize and document build and run system
-  * Polish graph display
+  * ~~Polish graph display~~
-  * refactor Graph class
+  * ~~refactor Graph class~~
   * Allow for validated user input to graph different functions
-  * general polish
+  * ~~general polish~~
-  ~~* also add negative values to the graph~~
+  * ~~also add negative values to the graph~~
-    * need to refactor the way I do the translations on the graph.
-Check throughout the graph class as I already localized those settings to just Graph instead of having couplings in Main.
+  * ~~need to refactor the way I do the translations on the graph.
+Check throughout the graph class as I already localized those settings to just Graph instead of having couplings in Main.~~
+      * removed translations from most of the process, any translations are now abstracted and completed on assignment of related variables (only necessary on borderX/Y defined in graph.java)
   * add coordinate numbering to mouse
   * add coordinate numbering to graph
   * add customizable minX, minY
   * add customizable maxX, maxY
+  * add zoom functionality
+  * add grid snapping option
+  * I don't believe processing has native button support without implementing hover/click logic.
+There is definitely a better way to do this.
+Find a solution and make possible addition to processing repo on github.

 ---